 achy and hot, so the doctor might tell your parent to also give you a pain reliever.

 Pain relievers can't make you well, but they do help you feel better while you're

 Cream that helps a bug bite stop itching is another example.
 Your cold had to go

 away on its own, just like the bug bite needed to heal on its own, but in the meantime,

 these medicines helped you feel less sick or itchy.

 Many people also take medicines to control illnesses that don't completely go away,

-pressure.
-With help from these medicines, people can enjoy life and avoid some of
+blood pressure.
+With help from these medicines, people can enjoy life and avoid some